mycoboco/quokka/README.md

 - to import lines of a file for insertion (`#import`)

 with options for fine control.
-You can combine these rules as you want by adding them into the rule chain.
+You can combine these rules as you want by adding them into the _rule chain_.
 Editing each rule and the rule chain is performed interactively as you do in a shell prompt.
 The following, for example, shows how to rename files' extensions to `.node` using `quokka`: